 Why Are Housing and Transit Important to Health?

 Housing structures can protect us from extreme weather and provide safe environments for families and individuals to live, learn, grow, and form social bonds.
 However, houses and apartments can also be unhealthy or unsafe environments.
 Approximately 1 in 4 homes in the US is estimated to contain lead-based paint or lead plumbing; lead exposure can irreversibly harm brain and nervous system development.
-Improper insulation can expose occupants to extreme temperatures, associated with increased mortality, especially among the very young, old, or sick.
-Asthma, which affects nearly 40 million Americans, can be exacerbated by indoor allergens such as mold and dust, and, in some cases, asthma can be attributed to poor home ventilation or other indoor air quality concerns .
+Improper insulation can expose occupants to extreme temperatures associated with increased mortality, especially among the very young, old, or sick.
+Asthma, which affects nearly 40 million Americans, can be exacerbated by indoor allergens such as mold and dust.
+In some cases, asthma can be attributed to poor home ventilation or other indoor air quality concerns .

 Housing is also a substantial expense, reflecting the largest single monthly expenditure for many individuals and families.
 Quality housing is not affordable for everyone, and those with lower incomes are most likely to live in unhealthy, overcrowded, or unsafe housing conditions .
 Working together, however, communities can adopt policies and programs that ensure access to safe, quality housing for everyone.